 Has anyone else ever wanted to visit a location because they saw it in a movie?
 I’d always wanted to visit Scotland anyway, but the romantic comedy “Made of Honor” just cemented this idea!
-I recently posted a few ‘throwback’ photos on Instagram of some of the “Made of Honor” filming locations in Scotland I’ve visited and thought perhaps I should also write a post about them!
+I recently posted a few ‘throwback’ photos on Instagram of some of the “Made of Honor” filming locations in Scotland I’ve visited and thought perhaps I should also write a post about them in case other people were also interested.

 While it’s not the most highbrow film ever (it’s probably not even the best romantic comedy ever), I love it!
 Mostly because of the Scottish locations and the Scottish actor Kevin McKidd.
 You may know him as Major Owen Hunt on “Grey’s Anatomy”, although in “Made of Honor” you can also hear his real Scottish accent.
 If you love him on Grey’s and haven’t seen “Made of Honor” then you must see it immediately!
 It also stars Patrick Dempsey, who played ‘McDreamy’ Dr. Derek Shepherd for years on Grey’s Anatomy as well.
 But even though he’s the leading man of the film, I always preferred Kevin McKidd’s Scottish character Colin and (spoiler alert!) wouldn’t have left him for Tom like Hannah did in the film!
 Like, seriously, who would give up living in a beautiful castle in the Scottish highlands with a hunky Scot?!